-Multidrug regimens are required to attain successful cure of Helicobacter pylori infection.
-Antimicrobial resistance in Helicobacter pylori is increasing.
-Disease caused by Helicobacter pylori resistant to clarithromycin or metronidazole is associated with a greater incidence of treatment failure than disease caused by a susceptible strain.
+Multidrug regimens are required to attain successful cure of H pylori infection.
+Antimicrobial resistance in H pylori is increasing.
+Disease caused by H pylori resistant to clarithromycin or metronidazole is associated with a greater incidence of treatment failure than disease caused by a susceptible strain.

-The Clinical and Laboratory Standards Institute (CLSI) recommends agar dilution for Helicobacter pylori antimicrobial susceptibility testing.
+The Clinical and Laboratory Standards Institute (CLSI) recommends agar dilution for H pylori antimicrobial susceptibility testing.
 Amoxicillin, ciprofloxacin, clarithromycin, metronidazole and tetracycline are routinely tested.
 The only antimicrobial for which interpretive breakpoints have been defined by the CLSI is clarithromycin.